hatemhosny/gh-action-example/README.md

           # base-url: "https://{{LC::REF}}.my-project.pages.dev"
 ```

 When new pull requests are created or updated, the action will run.
 It can optionally install dependencies and build the project.
-Then it looks for LiveCodes projects in the directory `.livecodes` and generates playgrounds for each.
+Then it looks for LiveCodes projects in the directory `.livecodes` and generates playgrounds for each and adds their links to the message.
 The generated message is saved as an artifact.

-- Then this action, which is triggered by the successful previous workflow, downloads the artifact and posts it as a comment in the pull request, using the available permissions:
+- Then the following action, which is triggered by the successful previous workflow, downloads the artifact and posts it as a comment in the pull request, using the available permissions:

 **.github/workflows/livecodes-post-comment.yml**